cornell-ece5745/ece5745-tut6-asic-flow/docs/index.md

 and see if there were any errors in Synopsys DC.

-The automated system is also setup to output a bunch of reports in the `PlaceAndRoute` directory.
+The automated system is also setup to output a bunch of reports in the `pnr` directory.
 You might want to start with the timing summary report.
 If you take a look that report you will see something like this:

 ```
- % cd $TOPDIR/asic/build/PlaceAndRoute
+ % cd $TOPDIR/asic/build/pnr
  % less signoff.summary.gz
  ...